 Now with with a unique meal in you belly, something other than a hamburger and fries, you can explore the real art in the growing metropolitan.
 If you’re planning a trip to this beautiful Mile High City and want to get your culture fix, check out one of these unique cultural experiences.

 The Denver Art Museum (or the DAM) is highly respected, and holds over 70,000 pieces of art.
 Exhibits in the museum range from contemporary displays to artist spotlights to photography exhibits and more.
 One of the known specialties of the museum is its collection of American Indian Art.
 Plus, admission is free for kids under 18, so it’s an easy and cheap activity for the whole family.
 Locals get a slight discount too, but don’t fret out-of-staters, the DAM has free days throughout the year, a dozen of them!

 This museum is a hot spot for students, authors and any creative types as well.
-It’s known for inspiring many student writers looking to put together that perfect college essay, so not to resort to finding a free essay to use instead.
+It’s known for inspiring many student writers looking to put together that perfect college essay, so not to resort to finding a free essay service to use instead.
 The metropolitan area is home to several institutions for high learning, the most prominent being the University of Denver, as well as the tri-college Auraria Campus, featuring CU-Denver, Community College of Denver and Metro State University.